Mike7154/Gmail2Notion/README.md

 2. Create a new project or select an existing one.
 3. Go to the OAuth consent screen, fill in the necessary details, and save.
 4. Go to Credentials, click "Create Credentials", and choose "OAuth client ID".
 5. Choose "Desktop app" as the application type, name it, and create.
+6. Ensure you allow the scopes for Gmail and Google Drive (see below).
-6. Download the JSON file of your credentials (`credentials.json`).
+7. Download the JSON file of your credentials (`credentials.json`).

 After downloading the credentials, run the provided `quickstart.py` script to get the access token.
 This script should be in the same directory as `credentials.json`.